Perspective

 The following research projects are currently active in our laboratory.

-Global Warming Impact to Coastal Zone
+Global Warming Impact on Coastal Zones

 Projection of Future Typhoon/Hurricanes and Storm Surge Change

 Global warming has an influence on extreme weather phenomena such as typhoons and hurricanes.
 The ocean surface momentum transferred from wind to ocean is proportional to the square of wind speed.
 Therefore, stronger tropical cyclones will cause unexpected high waves and storm surges, and this is expected to occur by the end of this century.
-Our research group predicts future changes in long-term characteristics of typhoon, storm waves, and storm surges under the climate change environment for future coastal environment.
+Our research group predicts future changes in long-term characteristics of typhoons, storm waves, and storm surges under the climate change environment for future coastal environments.

 Reference